kerrycull/content-ops-starter/content/pages/blog/moonbounce-livestream-campaign-case-study.md

 **Moonbounce** has solidified itself in gaming culture over the years through various influencer campaigns showcasing its revolutionary web browser extension that combines gaming and internet browsing seamlessly.
 Recently, they launched a livestream overlay plugin that gives creators another way to incentivize their audiences to tune in.

 The team behind Moonbounce are experts in community building, and with deep ties to online multiplayer games, their product was a perfect fit for streamers on Twitch and Kick alike.
-The goal wasn’t just visibility — it was to reach the right gaming communities and drive adoption quickly.
+The goal wasn’t just visibility, it was to reach the right gaming communities and drive adoption quickly.

 ### Finding the Right Fit